If you’re finding yourself indoors more often these days, you may be on the hunt for some fun winter crafts and activities to do with the kids.

 Winter Crafts For Kids

-When a project is completed, they gain confidence and will want to proudly display their creation!
-All while kids are having fun and being creative, they’re benefitting by gaining all these skills.
+When a project is completed, kids gain confidence and want to proudly display their creations!
+While kids are having fun and being creative, they’re benefiting from gaining all these skills.

 Snowy Owl Printable Craft – Gather up your little owlets and have them make this fun paper craft!
 It’s a fun and easy activity kids can color or paint to make it their own.
 They’ll develop scissor skills, and fine motor skills, and learn to follow directions when they make this snowy owl!

-Penguin Headband Craft– The kids will be waddling around in no time when they make this super cute headband craft!
-They’ll make their own penguin to wear with either the black and white version they can color in or the colored paper craft version.
+Penguin Headband Craft– The kids will be waddling around in no time when they make this easy craft!
+They’ll make their own penguin to wear with either the black and white paper version they can color in or the colored paper craft version.
+It’s a great winter craft for young kids to make!

 Snowman Card Craft – Even if it doesn’t snow where you live, your kids can still join in on the fun of making a snowman!
-They’ll love creating this snowman card with just a few basic supplies.
-It’ll make a cute winter decoration or a way to send winter greetings!
+They’ll love creating this simple craft with just a few basic supplies.
+It’ll make a cute winter decoration or an easy way to send winter greetings!

 Winter Activities For Kids

-Be sure to print out these cute winter pattern block mats for the kids to play with their tangrams on.
-Placing the pattern blocks on the mats help kids identify shapes and colors and develop their fine motor skills.
+Be sure to print out these cute winter pattern block mats for the kids to play with pattern blocks.
+Placing the pattern blocks on the mats helps kids identify shapes and colors and develop fine motor skills.
 They’ll love all the fun winter scenes in this set of mats!

 Give the kids these polar bear color by numbers for a “beary” good time!
-This is a great no-prep activity featuring our arctic friend!
-These pages are a great way to practice color and number recognition while doing a fun activity.
-Kids will love the different polar bear pictures that are revealed once they’re done!
+This is a great no-prep activity featuring our Arctic friend!
+These coloring pages are a great way to practice color and number recognition while doing a fun activity.
+Kids will love the different polar bear pictures that will be revealed once they’re done!

 Share With Us